 Horizontal TabsDescription This course is a continuation of the concepts and techniques covered in Beginning Drawing and/or is a course for those students who are looking to enhance their previously developed drawing skills.
 This class is intended for those who are looking for a more challenging experience.
-Wednesday, June 3, 2015 to Friday, June 5, 2015 Registration Fee: $275 This course is a continuation of the concepts and techniques covered in Beginning Drawing and/or is a course for those students who are looking to enhance their previously developed drawing skills.
-Concepts such as value, form and composition will be reviewed as students explore drawing from a live model, live performing musicians, and live birds as provided by Wings of Wonder Raptor Sanctuary (wingsofwonder.org).
+Wednesday, June 3, 2015 to Friday, June 5, 2015 Registration Fee: $275 Click here to Register!
+This course is a continuation of the concepts and techniques covered in Beginning Drawing and/or is a course for those students who are looking to enhance their previously developed drawing skills.
+Concepts such as value, form and composition will be reviewed as students explore drawing from a live model, a live performing musician, and live birds as provided by Wings of Wonder Raptor Sanctuary (wingsofwonder.org).
 This class is intended for those who have some drawing background and are looking for a more challenging experience.
-Please see the supply list tab for a list of materials to bring to the workshop.
+Please see supplies tab for a list of materials to bring to the workshop.
+Some supplies will also be available onsite.
 Drawing PackageExtend your experience and sign up for both Beginning Drawing on June 1-2 and Intermediate Drawing on June 3-5 and save $50.
 Enjoy five days of drawing for $400!
 Faculty Glenn Wolff Instructor of Visual Arts, Interlochen College of Creative Arts Schedule Intermediate Drawing Schedule Wednesday, June 3 8:30 - 9 a.m.Registration Check-in: Mallory-Towsley Center Lobby 9 - 10:30 a.m.Class Session 1: Mallory-Towsley Classroom 108 Introduction to drawing, elements of design, basic skills and detail technique.
 Review techniques and expand to include ink washes, use of white gouache and conte crayon.
 Examples provided via laptop slideshow.
 10:30 - 10:45 a.m.Break 10:45 a.m. - NoonClass Session 2: Mallory-Towsley Classroom 108Still life study focusing on distortion of perspective and use of patterns in backgrounds.
 Noon - 1:30 p.m.Lunch Break 1:30 - 3 p.m.Class Session 3: Mallory-Towsley Classroom 108 Figure drawing begins.
 Quick poses to longer.
 3 - 3:30 p.m.Class Session 4: Mallory-Towsley Classroom 108Short critique of drawings.
-3:30 - 3:45 p.m.Break 3:45 - 5 p.m.
+3:30 - 3:45 p.m.Break 3:45 - 4:30 p.m.
 Class Session 5: Mallory-Towsley Classroom 108Continued longer model poses.
-5 - 6 p.m.Class Session 6: Mallory-Towsley Classroom 108Group discussion of day’s work.
+4:30 - 5 p.m.Class Session 6: Mallory-Towsley Classroom 108Group discussion of day’s work.
 Final touches added to drawings.
 Thursday, June 4 9 - 10:30 a.m.
 Class Session 7: Mallory-Towsley Classroom 108 Drawing of a solo performer and examples.
-10:30 - 10:45 a.m.Break 10:45 a.m. - NoonClass Session 8: Mallory-Towsley Classroom 108Continuation of drawings from musicians.
+10:30 - 10:45 a.m.Break 10:45 a.m. - NoonClass Session 8: Mallory-Towsley Classroom 108Continuation of drawings from musician.
 Noon - 1:30 p.m.Lunch Break 1:30 - 3 p.m.Class Session 9: Mallory-Towsley Classroom 108Drawing Wings of Wonder raptor artifacts including feathers, wings, talons, bones, etc. Brief introduction to bird anatomy will be conducted including wing structure.
-3 - 3:15 p.m.Break 3:15 - 5 p.m.Class Session 10: Mallory-Towsley Classroom 108Artifact drawing continued.
-3:30 - 3:45 p.m.Break 3:45 - 5 p.m.Class Session 11: Location TBAArtifact macro drawing.
-5 - 6 p.mClass Session 12: Mallory-Towsley Classroom 108Feedback, group critique session.
-Discussion of Wings of Wonder visit for Friday, bird etiquette, etc. Friday, June 5 9 - 10:30 a.m.Class Session 13: Mallory-Towsley Classroom 108 Rebecca Lessard visits with live birds from Wings of Wonder.
+3 - 3:15 p.m.Break 3:15 - 4:30 p.m.Class Session 10: Mallory-Towsley Classroom 108Artifact macro drawing.
+4:30 - 5 p.m.Class Session 11: Mallory-Towsley Classroom 108Feedback, group critique session.
+Discussion of Wings of Wonder visit for Friday, bird etiquette, etc. Friday, June 5 9 - 10:30 a.m.Class Session 12: Mallory-Towsley Classroom 108 Guest visits with live birds from Wings of Wonder.
 Birds available and on rotation throughout morning for sketching.
-10:30 - 10:45 a.m.Break 10:45 a.m. - NoonClass Session 14: Mallory-Towsley Classroom 108Live birds continued.
-Noon - 1:30 p.m.Lunch Break 1:30 - 3 p.m.Class Session 15: Mallory-Towsley Classroom 108Turn one of the morning’s sketches into a finished drawing.
-3 - 3:15 p.m.Break 3:15 - 5 p.m.Class Session 16: Mallory-Towsley Classroom 108Finished drawing continued (or rebooted, if needed).
-3:30 - 3:45 p.m.Break 3:45 - 5 p.m.Class Session 16: Mallory-Towsley Classroom 108Finished drawings completed, overall group critique.
-5 p.m.Class Concludes Please note that this schedule may be subject to change.
+10:30 - 10:45 a.m.Break 10:45 a.m. - NoonClass Session 13: Mallory-Towsley Classroom 108Live birds continued.
+Noon - 1:30 p.m.Lunch Break 1:30 - 3 p.m.Class Session 14: Mallory-Towsley Classroom 108Turn one of the morning’s sketches into a finished drawing.
+3 - 3:15 p.m.Break 3:15 - 4:30 p.m.Class Session 15: Mallory-Towsley Classroom 108Finished drawing continued (or rebooted, if needed).
+4:30 - 5 p.m.Class Session 16: Mallory-Towsley Classroom 108Finished drawings completed, overall group critique.
+Class concludes.
+Please note that this schedule may be subject to change.
 Participants will be notified of any adjustments.
 Supplies Beginning Drawing and Intermediate Drawing Supply List General pencil peel and sketch charcoal pencils (at least three) 1 white charcoal pencil Conte crayon sketching square crayons: brown and black Pigma black micron ink pens (3 of various sizes) A drawing pad at least 11” x 14”.
 Examples include: Canson XL 11 x 14 Inches Drawing Sheet Pad, Top Wire Binding Strathmore 400 Series Drawing Paper Pad, Smooth Surface A small sketch book.
 Brand and size can be the students choice.
 2B - 4B drawing pencils Pencil sharpener 2 kneaded erasers 2 plastic erasers Please contact firstname.lastname@example.org with any additional questions you may have about the supplies for this course.